talkenigs/vacation-proj/README.md

     * vacation_id, title, country, start_date, price, end_date
 * follows
     * follow_id, user_id, vacation_id

-## HOW TO USE ##
-  Login & press on the "♡" to follow vacations
-  In order to see the admin panel use:
-     Username: "x"
-     password: 123

 ## HOW TO INSTALL ##
 1) Install sql with the database structure above